Leadership

 Director of Acquisition Strategy

-Chuck serves as the Director of Acquisition Strategy and brings nearly thirty-five years of Program Management and Analysis experience from the USAF.
-His program management experience spanned many different areas at Robins AFB.
+Chuck serves as the Director of Acquisition Strategy and brings nearly 35 years of program management and analysis experience in many different areas at Robins AFB.
 Chuck started his career in the Directorate of Distribution, where he was the lead Management Analyst performing industrial engineering studies to implement designs for increased efficiency and effectiveness with materials, machines, and personnel to improve workflow.
-Chuck’s experience also includes serving in the C-141 System Program Office (SPO), C-17 Partnership Office, C-17 System Support Management (SSM), and the Air Force Sustainment Center (AFSC) Contracting Office at Robins AFB.
+Chuck’s also served in the C-141 System Program Office (SPO), C-17 Partnership Office, C-17 System Support Management (SSM), and the Air Force Sustainment Center (AFSC) Contracting Office.
 During his career in the C-141 SPO, Chuck served as program manager for several weapon system modification programs including the Traffic Collision Avoidance System (TCAS) Terrain Awareness Warning System (TAWS).
 Throughout his tenure in the C-17 Partnership Office and the C-17 SSM, Chuck served as program manager for Depot Activation of C-17 workload.
-While in AFSC Contracting, Chuck served as program manager for Indefinite Delivery, Indefinite Quantity contracts (IDIQ) which provide essential engineering support plus weapon system support.
+While in AFSC contracting, Chuck served as program manager for Indefinite Delivery, Indefinite Quantity contracts (IDIQ) which provide essential engineering support plus weapon system support.
 Chuck’s expertise assisted Robins AFB in acquiring critically needed engineering support at Robins AFB.
-In addition to assisting Robins AFB to obtain engineering support, Chuck supported DoD gain weapon system, system and sub-system modification, and repair support.
+In addition to assisting Robins AFB in obtaining engineering support, Chuck supported DoD gain weapon system, system and sub-system modification, and repair support.
 The total values of the contracts were in excess of $7 billion.
 Chuck has a bachelor’s degree in business management from Georgia College & State University.

 Edwards headshot